SurveyMonkey/public_api_docs/includes/_groups.md

 Name | Description | Data Type
 ------ | ------- | -------
-series | Series data of the count of the specified activity type per interval period | Array of Integers, times | Labels of times for series data set | Array of String, interval | The interval for the returned series | String
+series | Series data of the count of the specified activity type per interval period | Array of Integers times | Labels of times for series data set | Array of String interval | The interval for the returned series | String